Text comics: History

 Text comics are older than balloon comics.
 Ancient Egyptian wall paintings with hieroglyphs explaining the images are the oldest predecessors.
 In the late 17th century and early 19th century picture narratives were popular in Western Europe, such as Les Grandes Misères de la guerre (1633) by Jacques Callot, History of the Hellish Popish Plot (1682) by Francis Barlow, the cartoons of William Hogarth, Thomas Rowlandson and George Cruikshank.
 These images provided visual stories which often placed captions below the images to explain a moral message.

-The earliest examples of text comics are the Swiss comics series Histoire de M. Vieux Bois (1827) by Rodolphe Töpffer, the French comics Les Travaux d'Hercule (1847), Trois artistes incompris et mécontents (1851), Les Dés-agréments d'un voyage d'agrément (1851) and L'Histoire de la Sainte Russie (1854) by Gustave Doré, the German Max und Moritz (1866) by Wilhelm Busch and the British Ally Sloper (1867) by Charles Henry Ross and Émilie de Tessier.
+The earliest examples of text comics are the Swiss comics series Histoire de Mr. Vieux Bois (1827) by Rodolphe Töpffer, the French comics Les Travaux d'Hercule (1847), Trois artistes incompris et mécontents (1851), Les Dés-agréments d'un voyage d'agrément (1851) and L'Histoire de la Sainte Russie (1854) by Gustave Doré, the German Max und Moritz (1866) by Wilhelm Busch and the British Ally Sloper (1867) by Charles Henry Ross and Émilie de Tessier.
 Töpffer often put considerable effort in the narrative captions of his graphic narratives, which made them just as distinctive and appealing as the drawings.
 Wilhelm Busch used rhyming couplets in his captions.

 During the 19th century and the first half of the 20th century text comics were the dominant form in Europe.
 In the United States of America the speech balloon made its entry in comics with 1895's The Yellow Kid by Richard F. Outcault.
 Frederick Burr Opper's Happy Hooligan and Alphonse and Gaston further popularized the technique.
 As speech balloons asked for less text to read and had the advantage of linking the dialogues directly to the characters who were speaking or thinking, they allowed readers to connect better with the stories.
 By the early 1900s most American newspaper comics had switched to the speech balloon format.